grover/homebridge-dacp/README.md

 This plugin provides volume control and play/pause controls via HomeKit.
-These can be used in conjunction with the [homebridge-callmonitor plugin](https://github.com/grover/homebridge-callmonitor) to pause media playback or to reduce the playback volume for incoming calls.
+These can be used in conjunction with the [homebridge-callmonitor plugin](https://github.com/grover/homebridge-callmonitor) to pause media playback or to reduce the playback volume while on a phone call.

 ## Installation instructions